The Lost Sabbath – A Day of Wonder

 Ponder no more about that day, the lost Sabbath, so fraught with consternation, doubts and fears.
 The great wonder was their action after the resurrection, for they took such great confidence in that final greatest miracle of Jesus that they transformed the world.

-That wonder will never cease as long as it is remembered this instruction – “He said to them, “Go into all the world and preach the gospel to all creation.”
+That wonder will never cease as long as it is remembered this instruction –

 The Sabbath about which naught is written, that Day of Wonder, was the last day of their doubt.